Nitecore UT32 Headlamp Review

 Package and Manual

-I didn’t actually get a package with this light but I don’t expect it’d be any different from any other Nitecore item of late.
+I didn’t actually get a package with this light, but I don’t expect it to be any different from any other Nitecore item of late.

-The manual is fairly typical Nitecore too, with the UI section looking a bit different than normal.
+The manual is fairly typical Nitecore, too, with the user interface section looking a bit different than normal.
 Still fine though.

 Build Quality and Disassembly